Panpanzee: Research

-One goal of Panpanzees and Panbanishas research was to see the effects of human enculturation on the chimps.
+One goal of Panpanzee’s and Panbanisha’s research was to see the effects of human enculturation on the chimps.
 Another goal was for the chimpanzee and bonobo to be able to comprehend spoken and symbolic language.
-To reach this goal the teachers had keyboards with lexigram on them.
-They had spoken communication to go with the lexigram in order for Panpanzee and Panbanisha to learn both.
+To reach this goal the teachers had keyboards with lexigrams on them.
+They had spoken communication to go with the lexigrams in order for Panpanzee and Panbanisha to learn both.

 During the study, Panpanzee hardly utilized any of the symbol communication.
 She relied on gesturing at a young age.
 Her gestural communication was her main source of communication.
 For Panpanzee to show the researchers what she understood she would lead someone by a hand or guide them until they understood what she was saying.
 While Panpanzee was still using gestural communications, Panbanisha had moved on to symbolic communications.
 Panbanisha also could fully comprehend speech by the time she was around two to two and a half years old.
 When Panpanzee was around two years old her vocabulary started to increase and her use of lexigrams went up.
 Panpanzee took longer to pick up vocabulary words than bonobos did.
 She did not learn fifty vocabulary words until she was thirty-four months old.
 By this time, a typical child has already learned up to several hundred vocabulary words.
 Before Panpanzee began to progress, the researchers almost removed her from the study because of the lack of improvement.
 She was not picking up words fast enough and not learning enough symbols.
 The researchers assumed this was because chimpanzees did not have the capacity to be able to learn a language.
-They also assumed it was bonobos genetic superiority that led to Kanzi to have the success that she did.
+They also assumed it was bonobos genetic superiority that led to Kanzi to have the success that he did.
 However, they stuck with her and a few months later Panpanzee began to show some understanding of a few words in the English language.
 Even though Panpanzee started to show a lot of progress the researchers still removed her from the study when she was five years old.

 By the time she became a grown chimpanzee, Panpanzee had learned one hundred and twenty-eight different lexigrams while being able to comprehend one hundred and fifty English words.
 This made Panpanzees understanding of English more precise than her understanding of lexigrams, which is also the same for Kanzi.
 She could now point out lexigrams when someone states a word that it corresponds with that particular lexigram symbol.